microsoft/Codex-CLI/Installation.md

 ## Prerequisites

-In order to run the NL-CLI, ensure that you have python installed.
+In order to run the Codex CLI, ensure that you have python installed.
 To install the required python packages, please go to the command line in the shell of your choice and enter the following commands:

 ```
 python -m pip install openai
 python -m pip install psutil
 ```

-Additionally, the OpenAI API key, organization id, and engine id are required to execute the NL-CLI tool.
+Additionally, the OpenAI API key, organization id, and engine id are required to execute the Codex CLI tool.

 To obtain the OpenAI API key information, go to (https://beta.openai.com/account/api-keys) and login into your account.